Anne Onime

 lead back to the perpetrators.

-So we are perpetually told - but without a shred of evidence to
+So we are perpetually told - but without a shred of evidence toprofits while at the same time gathering intelligence that may eventually

 support it.
 I know of only two cases in the past 15 years of people